mondis1337/mondis1337/README.md

 About me: I live in Russia and it's all for now (Idk what to write here)

-Languages: Russian, and some English
+Languages: Russian, and some English.

 ------
 Contacts: